QbProg/oce-builder/README.txt

 > build build

 after the (long) compilation, you will find in each compiler dir the install folder which has a complete OCE distribution.

+--
+Cleanup of the build and install directories:

+> build clean